-As it always has, Historic Old Town Fort Collins will be lit up with thousands of strands of holiday lights that illuminate the streets throughout all of beautiful downtown.
+As it always has, Historic Old Town Fort Collins will be lit up with thousands of strands of holiday lights that illuminate the streets throughout all of beautiful downtown starting the first Friday in November.
 The stunning display of low energy/sustainable LED lights spans seven blocks, lighting Old Town’s trees, European-inspired alleyways and beautiful storefronts.
 You can experience the downtown lights every night up until the last night which is Valentine's Day, February 14.

 Every town has an identity, a way of life, a certain aura-something that specifically defines why the town is special.
 For Fort Collins, that certain something, is craft beer and the culture that has grown around it.

 There are numerous ways to explore each of the 20-plus breweries in Fort Collins.
-You can go on a beer and bike tour, take a magic bus ride, or indulge in a self-guided tour.
+You can go on a beer and bike tour or indulge in a self-guided tour.
 There are so many unique ways for everyone of age to experience the incredible beer that resides in Colorado’s craft beer capital.